Our Investing Thesis

 There are two windows.
 The long term window and the flippable window.
 The long term window is when you believe a player has a season or more of relevant potential "moments" ahead.
 The flippable window is when a player actually never has to perform well on the field or court, but only has to generate enough "hype" to see an increase in card value.

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-Want to know who the next Jordan Poole / Tyrese Maxey is?
+Here's what we wrote last year: Want to know who the next Jordan Poole / Tyrese Maxey is?
 Well, we're ballsy enough to say it's Cam Thomas.
 The 27th overall pick in the first round of the 2021 NBA Draft flashed this year, averaging 8.5 points, 2.4 rebounds and 1.2 assists and 17.6 minutes in 67 games.

 He doesn't have the draft pedigree of guys like Ja Morant, but as we've seen with Bane, Poole, Maxey and even Immanuel Quickley, late first round pick guards can have serious hobby value.

 Draft analysts were shocked he made it to the late first round, in one of the deepest NBA Draft classes of all time.

 The risk is that now that he's broken out as a massive scoring weapon, his prices have inflated, and with KD gone to Phoenix, the Nets are now in rebuild mode - not contend mode.
 However, their young core is very solid after acquiring Mikal Bridges and Cam Johnson to go along with Thomas and Nic Claxton.

 Get the full investment report, including an in-depth look at which cards to buy now, how long to hold them and when to sell them.
 Get the rest.
 Go Premium here.